-The Education Committee (EdCom) is a Vice-president Academic's committee which assists SASC in organizing and overseeing the educational work of the College.
+The Education Committee (EdCom) is a Vice-President Academic's committee which assists SASC in organizing and overseeing the educational work of the College.

-The Education Committee consists of the President, Vice-presidents Academic, Operations, and Enrolment, Dean of Arts and Sciences, Registrar, Director of Student Affairs, and academic Department Heads.
-The Vice-president Academic chairs this committee.
+The Education Committee consists of the President, Vice-Presidents Academic, Operations, and Enrolment, Provost, Dean of Arts and Sciences, Registrar, Director of Student Affairs, Associate Dean, Campus Operations Manager, and all academic Department Heads.
+The Vice-President Academic chairs this committee.

-The Education Committee manages the educational activities of the College on a day-to-day basis under the supervision of the Vice-president Academic.
-In particular, it performs the following tasks:
+The Education Committee manages the educational activities of the College on a day-to-day basis under the supervision of the Vice-President Academic.
+In particular, it performs the following tasks.

-- Monitors and controls all curriculum development procedures, dealing with Concept Statements, Curricular Frameworks, Feasibility Studies, Curriculum Guides, and Full Program Proposals. - Monitors and controls instruction, including management of the hiring of instructors, monitoring use of equipment and facilities, and controlling production of Lesson Plans.
+- Monitors and controls all curriculum development procedures, dealing with Concept Statements, Curricular Frameworks, Feasibility Studies, Curriculum Guides, and Full Program Proposals. - Monitors and controls instruction, including management of the hiring of instructors, monitoring use of equipment and facilities, and controlling production of lesson plans.